tammet/jsfol/README.md

 are not evaluated to *false*.

-The *distinct symbols* can be seen as an extension of the *string* type; string functions `"$substr"` and `"$substrat"` in JSON-LD-LOGIC can be computed on distinct symbols.
+The *distinct symbols* can be seen as an extension of the *string* type; several string functions defined by JSON-LD-LOGIC can be computed on distinct symbols.

-The distinct symbols are translated to the distinct symbols of the TPTP language with the same semantics as described above.
+The distinct symbols of JSON-LD-LOGIC are translated to the distinct symbols of the TPTP language with the same semantics as described above.
 The distinct symbols of TPTP are surrounded by double quotes.